-Autumn forest with red maple and sugar maple, near Cummington, Massachusetts.
+Autumn forest of red maple and sugar maple (see below), near Cummington, Massachusetts.
 (Photo copyright © by Kaj Halberg)

 Wine-coloured and yellow leaves on a red maple, Gorham, New Hampshire.
 (Photo copyright © by Kaj Halberg)

-Brilliant crimson and yellow leaves of red maple, Adirondacks, New York State.
+Flaming red and yellow leaves of red maple, Catskills (top) and Adirondacks, New York State.
 (Photos copyright © by Kaj Halberg)

-As its name implies, the sugar maple (Acer saccharum), also called rock maple, is an important source of sugar, utilized to produce the celebrated maple syrup.
-This species is distributed from Nova Scotia westwards to Minnesota, south to Missouri and Tennessee, and thence north-east to New York State.
+As its name implies, this tree is an important source of sugar, utilized to produce the celebrated maple syrup.
+This species, also called rock maple, is distributed from Nova Scotia westwards to Minnesota, southwards to Missouri and Tennessee, and thence north-east to New York State.

 It is generally believed that the leaf of sugar maple is depicted on the Canadian national flag, but according to the website canada.ca/en.html, this depiction does not represent any particular maple species.